fireclouu/android-ds4-usb-hid-support/README.md

 Now then, dmesg reads it as keyboard/mouse HID, but how did android decided that...
 > Android: hey this is a keyboard and mouse, i will consume your inputs and be useful

-Android, or its kernel which is linux-based, enumerated it as `Product: 2.4G Mouse` together with the vendor and product ID of which we have done it above and you can do so for yourself on this device if you want.
+Android, or its kernel which is linux-based, reports the USB plugged in as `Product: 2.4G Mouse` together with the vendor and product ID of which we have done it above and you can do so for yourself on this device if you want.

 But again, how did android decide that a HID is consumable?
 I tried full dmesg, and this is where I uncover what android wants to tell me in the first place